-This guide has one main section with eleven (11) core points and assumes the following:
+This guide has eleven (11) core points and assumes the following:

 - You are an individual who wants to protect your personal computer which is not used for commercial purposes and will apply this standard in principle.

-- You intend to practice good security habits even after implementing controls in this guide.
+- You intend to practice good security habits even after implementing the controls in this guide.

-- You are thinking critically and implementing specific solutions that are reputable, affordable, effective, and fit well with your life.
+- You are thinking critically and will implement specific solutions that are reputable, affordable, effective, and fit well with your lifestyle.

 - You are solution focused, dislike procrastination and bureaucracy and aim to get things done.